Xinyu-Nie/SurfTracker/README.md

 ### LINUX
 sh build_linux.sh<br/>
 <!-- The main function of the tractography is Ufibertracking.cpp. <br /> -->

+## Library and Compilation
+The Boost Library is needed for compliance; please download it and put them on the right path.
+Please also check if the CMake version in the script is the same as yours. <br />

 # Demo Usage
 ### run ./demo.sh<br/>